dnsimple/dnsimple-support/content/articles/auto-import-dns.md

 ---
+meta: Auto-import your DNS records to avoid downtime when transferring or hosting your domain with us.
 title: Auto-Importing DNS Records
 excerpt: Auto-import your DNS records to avoid downtime when transferring or hosting your domain with us.
 categories: